agude/agude.github.io/_drafts/2020-10-08-2020_tour_de_france_plot.md

 over 6 minutes in a disastrous time trial.

-[Guillaume Martin][martin] finished 11th, his highest ever place, but he had been in the top three for much of the early race, keeping up favorites Bernal and Roglič.
+[Guillaume Martin][martin] finished 11th, his highest ever place, but he had been in the top three for much of the early race, keeping up with favorites Bernal and Roglič.
 He lost time during stage 13 after holding strong during the first real test in the Pyrenees.